FindMySchool LogoFindMySchool

 The Duke of Edinburgh’s Award is another meaningful indicator of destination readiness.
 It is explicitly positioned as valued by colleges, universities and employers, and the school explains the Bronze framework in a way students can understand: regular commitment across physical, skill and volunteering sections, followed by an expedition.

-Because those dates have already passed, the practical point for current Year 5 and Year 6 families is pattern rather than the exact calendar.
-County-coordinated secondary admissions typically follow the same annual rhythm.
-Parents should plan on early autumn registration, an end-of-October deadline, and early March offers, then check the council timeline each September for confirmed dates.
+The practical point for current Year 5 and Year 6 families is pattern rather than relying on old calendar dates.
+County-coordinated secondary admissions typically follow the same annual rhythm: early autumn registration, an end-of-October deadline, and early March offers, with the confirmed council timeline checked each September.

 For in-year admissions (moving during the school year), the school uses a trust in-year admission form and sets out a clear process for submission.